 Hip-hop music became a way to further express peaceful views.
 Dreadfully, this violence has continued and since 2009, 10 young hip-hop artists have been murdered.

 We listened intently to our tour guides.
 Residents are no longer afraid to leave their homes and their quality of life has changed positively.
 As we walked through the narrow roadways, kids were playing soccer in the streets, vendors were selling fruit and empanadas, and we laughed with friendly shopkeepers who let us sample their signature green mango ice cream topped with lime and salt.
 We felt comfortable visiting the area.
-However, a full transformation of this neighborhood will be slow and gradual, spanning decades.
-The situation is still tenuous and there’s still work to be done.

 Art saved the city as a vehicle for creative and political expression.
 The walls became a canvas to tell its history, beautifying the area and bringing optimism and peace of the residents, children, and visitors.